betamore/fewd/quizzes/quizz1.md

 ---
 class: center, middle

-# What's the difference between<br>the command line and a text editor?
+# What's the difference between the command line and a text editor?

 ???